-If an employer operates a BYOD scheme whereby the employee owns the mobile phone but uses it for work purposes and the employer pays the telephone company directly for the cost of using the device, this will need to be reported to HMRC on form P11D and the value of the benefit added to the employee's earnings.
+If an employer operates a BYOD scheme whereby the employee owns the mobile phone but uses it for work purposes and the employer pays the telephone company directly for the cost of using the device, this will need to be earnings.
 If the employee will not be using the mobile phone solely for business purposes, tax would be payable in these circumstances.